Advertisement

 PHOTO: ST JOHN

-Dianne Lemm of brokerage JLL co-brokered the St. John Bloor Street lease deal with Hanna Struever of Retail Portfolio Solutions.
+Dianne Lemm of brokerage co-brokered the St. John Bloor Street lease deal with Hanna Struever of Retail Portfolio Solutions.
 Kingsett Capital is the landlord of the 130 Bloor property.

 At the same time, Toronto’s Yorkdale Shopping Centre is seeing a rate of luxury store openings that has never been seen in Canada.
 And there’s no end in sight.
 Yorkdale is clearly a competitor to Bloor-Yorkville, though one expert thinks each serves a purpose and furthermore, that Bloor-Yorkville will become Canada’s leading luxury node in terms of the number of standalone luxury stores.